Cardinals vs. Phillies: Betting Trends, Records ATS, Home/Road Splits

 Cardinals Recent Betting Performance

-- The Cardinals have been underdogs three times over their past 10 games and lost every one of those contests.
+- The Cardinals have been underdogs four times over their past 10 games and lost every one of those contests.

-- In their previous 10 matchups with a total posted by sportsbooks, the Cardinals and their opponents are 4-6-0 when it comes to hitting the over.
+- In their last 10 matchups with a total posted by sportsbooks, the Cardinals and their opponents are 3-7-0 when it comes to hitting the over.

-- The past 10 Cardinals matchups have not had a runline set by oddsmakers.
+- Bookmakers have not posted a spread in any of the Cardinals' past 10 games.

 Cardinals Betting Records & Stats

-- The Cardinals have been victorious in 23, or 45.1%, of the 51 contests they have been chosen as underdogs in this season.
+- The Cardinals have been chosen as underdogs in 52 games this year and have walked away with the win 23 times (44.2%) in those games.

-- St. Louis is 8-10 this season when entering a game as the underdog by +115 or more on the moneyline.
+- St. Louis has played as an underdog of +155 or more once this season and won that game.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!